xlurio/langdon/README.md

 ## Initial configuration

-Create a new profile in Firefox with the Firefox Profile Manager and set the path to langdoncli using the following command:
+Create a new profile in Firefox with the Firefox Profile Manager and set the path to langdon using the following command:

 ```
-$ langdoncli config set FIREFOX_PROFILE_PATH [path]
+$ langdon config set FIREFOX_PROFILE_PATH [path]
 ```